Personality Isn’t permanent

 “You become who you choose to be”

 Nevertheless, facing the responsibility and freedom of making one’s choices is difficult.
-However, it is also what makes us unique as humans – we can mold ourselves into the person we want to become.
+However, it is also what makes us unique as human beings.

 Personality types are social and mental constructions, not actual realities.